Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/babys-first-script.md

 DGIndexNV is also technically something you can use but recent versions have been buggy and it's restricted to Nvidia GPUs.

+!!! danger "DVDs"
+    For DVDs you can skip the following Usage section and simply read the `IsoFile` usage section in the [vs-source readme](https://github.com/Jaded-Encoding-Thaumaturgy/vs-source?tab=readme-ov-file#usage).<br>
+    I've been told dvdsrc also should set the metadata correctly but ymmv.

 #### Usage

 === "Vanilla VS"